 - oven baked brined pork chops

-- how to brine pork chops with out becoming salty
+- how long should you brine pork chops